How To Study: Active Recall – The ‘High Utility’ Technique You Should Be Using

 Anki is a flashcard app that allows you to create online flashcards which you can use to test yourself in practice sessions.
 It uses an algorithm built around active recall and spaced repetition and hence learns as you progress through your studies and revision.

-I found Anki particularly useful for two key things:
+I found Anki particularly useful for two key reasons:

 - Firstly, memorising particular facts – for example, as a medical student I used it a lot for pharmacology – learning the names of drugs and what they do.